 Survey researchers design sampling tools and collect data for private companies, nonprofits, government bodies, and polling organizations.
-They can specialize in diverse fields including social sciences, political science, and consumer research.
-They also coordinate the functions of interviewers and data collectors.
+They specialize in diverse fields, including social sciences, political science, and consumer research.
+They also coordinate with interviewers and data collectors.
 Working with their teams, survey researchers evaluate findings and account for problems caused by sampling issues.

 Doctoral Degree in Public Policy

 Professionals who earn a doctoral degree in public policy can compete for executive positions within nonprofit organizations, private companies, and government agencies.
 Many graduates also pursue teaching jobs at colleges and universities.
 These doctoral programs typically require 50-70 credits and take students 5-7 years to complete.

 What Can You Do With a Doctorate in Public Policy?